Nica Worldschool

 In recent years, more worldschooling communities have popped up.
 Some of these are permanent education centers, while others are pop-ups for a specific duration.
 There are also more options to meet up with worldschooling groups in various cities around the world.

-Worldschooling Communities And Hubs
+A List of Worldschooling Communities And Hubs

 Some are informal and loosely organized and others are more structured.
 You’ll find some schools are permanent, others pop up for a short period of time, some are traveling communities and others are hubs that gather in specific towns around the world.

-Also, make sure to note what is included and not included in the various pop-ups.
+Lastly, make sure to note what is included and not included in the various pop-ups.
 Many times the ones that seem very affordable are less costly because they don’t include accommodations or all activities.

 1. The Hub Project (Used to be called Worldschool Luxor Egypt pre 2024): This was a popular worldschool pop-up in Luxur Egypt that is now running various Hubs in Egypt and potentially elsewhere.

-(We have attended Boundless Portugal, Syros, Tuscany, Montenegro & Bali …and soon Spain.
-We have provided a review of each Boundless Location Here.)
-You can also use our Boundless Life discount code (MichelleSchomp) to get 600 Euro off your first stay!
+You can also use our Boundless Life discount code to get 600 Euro off your first stay: MICSCH73

 8. Worldschooling Pop-Ups: another directory of upcoming worldschooling pop-ups.